 Get Software Tools

-You need the following tools to try these tutorial steps yourself using the
+You need the following tools to try tutorial steps yourself using the

 Acquire Intel VTune Amplifier